emmajphillips/sei-project-two/README.md

 ### Future content

 I was/still am very proud of what we were able to produce with the given brief.
 Future content would likely be to allow users to create, upload and submit their own GIFs to GIPHY through our application.
 I would also want to see if some of the design and layout could be improved either by walking back some of the Bulma implementaion or by working a bit more harmoniously with it.

+## In summary

+I thoroughly enjoyed working on this project and being able to pair code it with someone on the course.
+It was a really fun assignment which deepened our understanding of React and working with third-party APIs.